 We are Irenicon Ltd, a private limited company registered in England.
 Our company number is 01510166, and our registered office is at Airport House, Purley Way, Croydon, CRO OXZ.
 Our VAT number is GB 346 4760 40.

 We have been in business since 1980.
-Christopher Head and Annabel Kaye are the two Directors.
+Anastasia Ward and Annabel Kaye are the two Directors.

-Our two brand names – ‘Irenicon’ and ‘Koffeeklatch’ – are registered trademarks.
+Our brand name – ‘Irenicon’ – is a registered trademark.

 These Terms are part of every contract between us and our clients for work, products or services to be delivered by us.